dirceu-jr/Ruby-Vips-NDVI-and-VARI/README.md

 # Ruby-Vips NDVI and VARI

-Leverages **[libvips](https://libvips.github.io/libvips/)** image processing library and their [Ruby binding](https://github.com/libvips/ruby-vips) to apply NDVI (Normalized Difference Vegetation Index) and VARI (Visible Atmospherically Resistant Index) Vegeration Index in NIR (near-infrared) and RGB orthophotos.
+Apply NDVI (Normalized Difference Vegetation Index) and VARI (Visible Atmospherically Resistant Index) Vegeration Index in NIR (near-infrared) and RGB orthophotos using **[libvips](https://libvips.github.io/libvips/)** image processing library and their [Ruby binding](https://github.com/libvips/ruby-vips).

 It is a simplified version of my project [tiled-vegetation-indices](https://github.com/dirceup/tiled-vegetation-indices/) where I demonstrate how to compute statistics from orthophoto thumbnails then use it to apply the index to [map tiles](https://en.wikipedia.org/wiki/Tiled_web_map).